whaleclub/api/source/includes/_overview.md

 The API is organized around <a href='https://en.wikipedia.org/wiki/Representational_State_Transfer' target='_blank'>REST</a>.
 All request and response bodies, including errors, are encoded in JSON (`application/json` content type).
 All requests must be made over SSL.

 Code samples are displayed in the right-side column.
-All epoch dates are in UTC seconds and amounts in satoshis, unless otherwise indicated.
+All epoch dates are in UTC seconds and amounts in the lowest unit (for BTC, it's satoshis), unless otherwise indicated.

 ### BASE ENDPOINT URL